AskYous/r-islaam-posts/supplicating-to-the-dead.md

 > You (Alone) we worship, and **you (Alone) we ask for help** (for each and everything). - Soorat Al-Faatihah (1:5)

-Here, Allaah gives the Muslims a prayer they say to Allaah, which includes **"You alone do we worship, and you alone do we ask for help."** And the words that indicate that Allaah alone is worshipped and asked for help is the Arabic used in the quoted verse, which is "Iyyaaka", which means "You alone".
+Here, Allaah gives the Muslims a prayer they say to Allaah, which includes **"You alone do we worship, and you alone do we ask for help."** And the words that indicate that Allaah **alone** is worshipped and He **alone** asked for help is the Arabic used in the quoted verse, which is "Iyyaaka", which means "You alone".
 Similarly, Allaah says to the children of Israel **"[A]nd fear Me and Me [Iyaayaa] Alone"** - (Soorat Al-Baqarah (2:41)).
 Allaah also says "**O My slaves who believe!
 Certainly, spacious is My earth.
-Therefore worship Me [Iyaayaa] (Alone)."** So how can you permit asking the dead for help when Allaah clearly states that we ask him **alone** for help?
+Therefore worship Me [Iyaayaa] (Alone)."**

+In the two verses using "Iyaayaa", Allaah uses "Iyaayaa", like "Iyaaka" in Soorat al-Faatihaha.
+The verse in Soorat Al-Faatihah is in second person form, while the later two verses are in the first-person form.
+This means that in the verse in Soorat al-Faatihah, the prayer is to admit to Allaah that "You alone (Iyaaka)" do we ask for help.
+So how can you permit asking the dead for help when Allaah clearly states that we ask Him **alone** for help?

 ### 2.2 Allaah's Statement Regarding The Prohibition of Calling Upon Anyone Besides Allaah